bnb-chain/node/doc/Spec.md

 1. iterate all the new order requests, new orders in the new block would be inserted into the order book; while cancel order would be located from the outstanding order map and net off from the order book;
 2. perform match among all the left orders and generate all the trades
 3. clear the fully filled orders from order book
+4. iterate all unfully filled order, for IOC orders, remove from orders, and release the locked quantity back to
-4. iterate the execution list, move the asset accordingly to change the balance and charge the fees
+5. iterate the execution list, move the asset accordingly to change the balance and charge the fees
-5. refresh/store the state of account.
+6. refresh/store the state of account.
 Please note trades would not be saved.

 ##### Order Expire
+A whole order book scan would happen every 86400 blocks (around 24 hours) to filter out all the expired orders.
+After the scan, all the expired orders would be removed from the order book, the locked quantity in the account would be unlocked.
+Before this action all the existing orders in the order book is subject to matching.

 ##### Transfer
+This is dedicated for Transfer transaction, to move the asset accordingly to change the balance and charge the fees, and then refresh/store the state of account.

 ##### Burn
+The amount of asset would be moved into an invisible account.

 ##### Freeze / Unfreeze
+//TODO

 ##### Token Issue and ICO
+//TODO

 ## Data Structure and Storage
+//TODO: to determine which part should be changed upon Tendermint data structure & storage

 ### Encoding
+//TODO: Amino, any change to do upon Tendermint?

 ### Block